Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 ## REQUIREMENTS AND SECURITY CONSIDERATIONS

+* WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.
+* WordPress: Preferably at least v5.5.
+It has supported, and probably will, older releases but it is highly recommended to go for the latest version as soon as possible if you're not already there.
-* HTTPS must be enabled.
+* HTTPS *must* be enabled in both directions.
+This is a callback security measure.
 * XML and SoapClient must be available.
-* Curl is recommended but not necessary.
+* Curl is *recommended* but not necessary.
 * PHP: [Take a look here](https://docs.woocommerce.com/document/server-requirements/) to keep up with support.
 As of aug 2021, both WooCommerce and WordPress is about to jump into 7.4 and higher.
   Also, [read here](https://wordpress.org/news/2019/04/minimum-php-version-update/) for information about lower versions of PHP.
-* WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.
-* WordPress: v5.5.
-It has supported, and probably will, older releases but it is highly recommended to upgrade ASAP in that case.

 ### NEWS AND UPDATES